-The Instrument should be mounted in a reasonably stable ambient temperature and where the operating temperature is within the range defined by the technical specification.
-Vibration should be kept to a minimum and the product should not be mounted where it will be subjected to excessive direct sunlight.
+The Meter should be mounted in a reasonably stable ambient temperature and where the operating temperature is within the range -20 to 70°C. Vibration should be kept to a minimum and the product should not be mounted where it will be subjected to excessive direct sunlight.